laysakura/serde-encrypt/README.md

     sender: String,
 }

-impl SerdeEncryptSharedKey for Message {}
+impl SerdeEncryptSharedKey for Message {
+    type S = CborSerializer<Self>;  // you can specify serializer implementation (or implement it by yourself).
+}
 ```

 Then, you can serialize the `Message` into `Vec<u8>` in encrypted form.